petervandenabeele/ClimateData.be/README.md

 Pushing the result to the server is by adding, committing and pushing the updated contents in the `gh-pages` branch (_not_ on this main branch).

+If you want to contribute, you could fork this code, make a change in the `gh-pages` branch and raise a PR for it.